Introduction

 Process Addiction

-Process addictions are a subset of behavioral addictions and involve compulsive engagement in specific activities or processes.
+Behavioral addictions are a class of substance related disorders and entail preoccupation with carrying out particular activities or processes.
 Common examples include food addiction, sex addiction, and work addiction.
 These addictions can disrupt an individual’s daily life and relationships.

 III.
 The Impact of Addiction